 - Rescued and treated many injured wild pandas and re-released them into the wild.

-You can also read in the Guardian about plans to create a giant panda reserve to help boost the wild population.
+You can also read in the Guardian about plans to create a giant panda reserve in China to help boost the wild population.

-An unexpected highlight of visiting the pandas in Chengdu is the red panda enclosure.
-The Chengdu Research Base of Giant Panda Breeding also has the world’s largest population of red pandas, with 76 red pandas in residence.
+An unexpected highlight of our China panda tour was the red panda enclosure.
+The Chengdu Giant Panda Breeding Research Base also has the world’s largest population of red pandas, with 76 red pandas in residence.
 The red pandas are all free to roam anywhere within the enclosure, which includes along the pathways.
 We had a very up close encounter with one red panda who wandered along the path and had a good sniff of all our feet!

 Top Tips for Visiting the Pandas in Chengdu

 - Get there early.
-The park opens at 7.30am and gets busier as the day goes on.
+The Chengdu panda center opens at 7.30am and gets busier as the day goes on.
 We arrived at 8.30am and left around 11.45am and it was much busier by the time we left.

 - Make use of a guide.
-As we had booked our tour through the Shangri-La Hotel Chengdu’s Premier Panda package, we had our own guide as part of the package.
-You can also book a guide through the tour guide station at the entrance of the panda base.
+As we had booked our Chengdu panda tour through the Shangri-La Hotel Chengdu’s Premier Panda package (read our full hotel review here), we had our own guide as part of the package.
+You can also book a guide through the tour guide station at the entrance of the Chengdu research base.
 Guides cost between 50RMB and 100RMB, depending on the size of your group.

-- Start your visit by watching the info video.
+- Start your visit by watching the info video about the panda breeding program.
 This 10-minute video runs continuously on a loop and alternates between English and Mandarin.

 - Bring water, especially on a hot day.
-There are also coin-operated drinks machines around the park.
+There are also coin-operated drinks machines around the Chengdu panda park.

 - Bring snacks for the kids.
 There are a couple of restaurants, but not really anywhere to buy snacks.